 - The data must be presented in a format that we can work with.
 For example, we are not always able to work with PDF files.

 - The site must not have any copyright or legal restrictions that would prohibit us from distributing the information.

 - The site must publish at least three bids per week and 15 bids per month.

 Keep in mind that OutreachSystems can only obtain the bid abstract.
 We do not post the entire bid package.
 In most cases a link will be provided in the bid opportunity to the complete bid notification.
 However, in some case, the client may need to purchase the bid package.
 OutreachSystems simply notifies your client of the potential bid opportunity within their industry.
+For example, we know that BidNet charges clients to obtain the bid package.
+They essentially offer a low or no cost service to the state and local agencies to publish their bids, and charge contractors to obtain the complete bid package.
 It is up to the client to make the appropriate business decision as to whether they wish to purchase the bid package in its entirety or not.

 Some agencies advertise the presence of a Web site but not all state and local agencies necessarily post solicitation data on their site.
 If there is no procurement-related information on the site, then we cannot include it in our USABID listing.
 If your program works closely with an agency that doesn't post their open bid opportunities on their own hosted website and you would like to submit their bids for inclusion in the daily search then you may use the BidCenter option to enter their open contract information.
 To find out more about BidCenter, check out this FAQ entitled Can I use BidCenter to enter a new bid opportunity to be submitted to the Bid Match daily search program?.

 Want more?
 Browse our extensive list of Neoserra FAQs.